kincl/aws-parallelcluster/terraform/README.md

 ### Common Issues

-1. **Insufficient Permissions**: Ensure your AWS credentials have permissions to create VPC, EC2, and EFS resources
+1. **Insufficient Permissions**: Ensure your AWS credentials have permissions to create VPC, EC2, EFS, and IAM resources
 2. **Region Availability**: Some instance types may not be available in all regions
 3. **CIDR Conflicts**: Ensure your chosen CIDR blocks don't conflict with existing networks
-4. **EFS Mount Targets**: AWS allows only one EFS mount target per availability zone - this configuration uses two AZs to support both subnets
+4. **EFS Mount Targets**: AWS allows only one EFS mount target per availability zone
+5. **Image Builder Failures**: Check build logs in CloudWatch, ensure subnet has internet access
+6. **AMI Permissions**: Custom AMIs are private by default, share appropriately if needed

 ### Useful Commands